AIM-SE/PR4Rec/kdd_20.md

 ## Others

-* Handling Information Loss of Graph Neural Networks for Session-based Recommendation

 * A Framework for Recommending Accurate and Diverse Items Using Bayesian Graph Convolutional Neural Networks

 * BLOB: A Probabilistic Model for Recommendation that Combines Organic and Bandit Signals